flowsn4ke/frmx/website/docs/api/fldx.md

 ### Pathname notation

-Use only "." notation, even for array elements, otherwise you will run into bugs.
+Use only "." notation, even for array elements, otherwise you might run into bugs.
 For instance, to access the string "baz" in {a: ["bar", {b: "baz"}]}}, you would give the field "a.1.b".

 ### Child(ren)